 The education system in the Republic of Croatia consists of:

-- Pre-school education – for children aged from six months until they reach school age,
+- Early and preschool education – for children aged from six months until they reach school age,

-- Primary/elementary education – compulsory for all children, generally from six to the fifteen years of age; This applies to all children who are residents in the Republic of Croatia, regardless of their nationality,
+- Primary school education – compulsory for all children, generally from six to the fifteen years of age; This applies to all children who are residents in the Republic of Croatia, regardless of their nationality,

 - Enrolment is performed pursuant to public tenders announced by universities, polytechnics or colleges conducting the study, at least six months before the start of classes.